ILLIXR/ILLIXR/docs/docs/adding_mediapipe.md

 };
 ```

-You can add any additional funtions and data members you need.
+You can add any additional functions and data members you need.
 The sections below will cover the three required functions.

 ##### Common Function Calls

-There are several functions that are used mutiple times throughout a calculator.
+There are several functions that are used multiple times throughout a calculator.
 These deal with checking inputs and
-outputs, getting input streams, publishing to output setreams, and setting data types for these streams.
+outputs, getting input streams, publishing to output streams, and setting data types for these streams.
 In each of the
 snippets below `cc` refers to either a `CalculatorContract` or `CalculatorContext`, which for these functions we can
 treat as identical.